-Proyecto de transcripción: el lunes, 11 de diciembre para las 5:00 p.m.
+Proyecto de transcripción: el viernes, 4 de mayo para las 5:00 p.m.
+Trabajo de reflexión final: el lunes, 7 de mayo para las 5:00 p.m.

 Official University Policies:

 Drop Policy: Students may drop or swap (adding and dropping a class concurrently) classes through self-service in MyMav from the beginning of the registration period through the late registration period.
 After the late registration period, students must see their academic advisor to drop a class or withdraw.
 Undeclared students must see an advisor in the University Advising Center.
 Drops can continue through a point two-thirds of the way through the term or session.
 It is the student's responsibility to officially withdraw if they do not plan to attend after registering.
 Students will not be automatically dropped for non-attendance.
 Repayment of certain types of financial aid administered through the University may be required as the result of dropping classes or withdrawing.
 For more information, contact the Office of Financial Aid and Scholarships (http://wweb.uta.edu/aao/fao/).